Sqli digital experience

 Bearing in mind that the success of a project is largely based on its justification, correct definition, understanding and adhesion, it is crucial to devote the time and resources needed to the pre-project phase known as ‘project scoping’.
 I would like to share six guiding questions, based on the ‘Five Ws and How’ method, to help you bring your ideas to maturity and accurately define the project scope.

-Why?: the justification, challenges and aims of the digital project
+Why?
+The justification, challenges and aims of the digital project

 • How did your project come about?
 What is its reason for being?